mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_d_earlyed.md

 - MARSS Early Childhood Screening (aka Preschool Screening) is covered in [this program association](/sandbox_cert_c_spas.md#resource-studentearlychildhoodscreeningprogramassociations).
 - The "EE-SR" and "EE-ECFE" program types are the programs intended for use with Early Education Data.
 These can also be used to cover the Early Ed programs formerly described as "SR/AB" and "ECFE/AB", respectively.
 - "End Reason Code" below correlates to "reasonExitedDescriptor" (see the similarly named Data Mapping Matrix tab)
+- A calendar reference may be added to the VPK and SR+ scenarios in order to relate specific calendar records to sections of those programs.

 **Prerequisite Data:**
 - Schools